Define Trust Frameworks with Azure AD B2C Identity Experience Framework

 Azure Active Directory B2C (Azure AD B2C) custom policies that use the Identity Experience Framework provide your organization with a centralized service.
 This service reduces the complexity of identity federation in a large community of interest.
 The complexity is reduced to a single trust relationship and a single metadata exchange.

-Azure AD B2C custom policies that use the Identity Experience Framework to enable you to answer the following questions:
+Azure AD B2C custom policies use the Identity Experience Framework to enable you to answer the following questions:

 - What are the legal, security, privacy, and data protection policies that must be adhered to?

 - Who are the contacts and what are the processes for becoming an accredited participant?